 Our brass casting process involves three primary steps:

 - Mold-making: We start by making match plates for each component.
-The sand is then pressed around the match plate to create new halves of a mold.
+The sand is then pressed around the match plate to create new halves of a casting mold.
 A pattern is a full-size prototype of the part being manufactured.
-For more detailed aspects of the component, patterns are used to create cavities inside the mold.
-Next, we fasten the mold together in preparation for pouring.
+For more detailed aspects of the component, patterns are used to create cavities inside the mold during the mold-making process.
+Next, we fasten the mold together, forming a casting flask in preparation for pouring.

 - Pouring: Once we've created an accurate sand mold, we heat brass to an ideal casting temperature inside a furnace.
 The molten brass then flows into the mold gradually.
-After the pouring process, we leave the filled molds to cool and solidify.
+After the pouring process, we leave the filled molds to cool below casting temperature and solidify.